logic-teaching/logic-teaching.github.io/translating2.md

 C are somehow based on those of A: each involves looking, in different ways, at the list of people and checking for niceness.

-N*The existential and universal quantifier*.
+# The existential and universal quantifier

 Our solution is to translate these as follows:

 1. A. $Na$.
 B. $\exists \; x \; Nx$.
 C. $\forall \; x \; Nx$.